opspawn/agentkit/README.md

 *   **Messaging:** Sending structured messages between agents or external systems via a central API.
 *   **Tool Integration:** Allowing agents to invoke registered tools (external APIs or internal functions).

 This module is designed with a local-first approach for ease of development and testing, using FastAPI for the core API and Pydantic for data validation.
+Core functionality has been validated through unit, integration, load, and user acceptance testing.

 ## Features

 *   RESTful API for agent management and interaction.
 *   Standardized JSON-based communication protocols.
-*   In-memory storage for agent and tool registration (initially).
+*   In-memory storage for agent and tool registration.
-*   Basic Python SDK for client-side interaction.
+*   Python SDK for client-side interaction.
 *   Command-line interface (CLI) for testing and basic operations.
-*   Extensible tool integration interface.
+*   Extensible tool integration interface (supports external HTTP tools).
 *   Containerized deployment using Docker.
+*   Example agents demonstrating core SDK usage.

 ## Getting Started

 ### Prerequisites

 *   Python 3.9+
-*   Docker & Docker Compose (optional, for running as a service)
+*   Docker & Docker Compose
 *   Git

 ### Installation